MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 Here's one [example][non-tech-resume-1] inspired from a student who did not have a tech background and here's [another][non-tech-resume-2].
 (Don't use the same templates!)

-Finally, here's a fun hack for putting together a résumé in no time: [json resume][json-resume].
+Finally, here's a fun hack for putting together a prototype: [json resume][json-resume].
+The PDF export isn't great.
+You'll want to export to HTML and make final touches on that.
+Then open the HTML file in Chrome and print it to PDF.

 [glm-resume]: http://www.careercup.com/resume
 [cracking-interview]: http://www.crackingthecodinginterview.com/